Alt Text SEO Best Practices: 9 Rules for 2026

-Images drive engagement across the web.
-Whether you're running an online store, managing a blog, or building a brand site, visuals provide the emotional hook and context that text alone cannot convey.
+Images drive engagement.
+That's true whether you're running an online store, managing a blog, or building out a brand site – visuals provide the emotional hook and context that text alone just can't pull off.

-But there's a small detail within those images that often gets overlooked: alt text.
+But there's this one small detail hiding inside those images that almost everyone overlooks: alt text.

-It sits behind the scenes, invisible to most users.
-Yet skipping alt text means leaving significant value on the table—both for SEO and user experience.
-Without it, search engines and screen reader users miss out on essential context about your images.
+It lives behind the scenes, invisible to most users.
+Skip it, though, and you're leaving real value on the table – both for SEO and for the people actually trying to use your site.
+Without it, search engines and screen reader users miss out on essential context about what they're looking at.

 Key Takeaways